by Peter Ditzel

 Is the Law of Moses in Any Way Applicable to Christians?

 The Law of Moses is a historical document within the Old Testament, which, in itself, is a historical document.
 The Old Testament is a dark document of shadows.
 We can think of these shadows as codes, picturing something else.
 With the New Testament, we can look back on the Old and decode it.
-We can say, for example, “The sacrifices pictured Christ,” and, “Israel pictured the ekklēsia,” and, “The Law of Moses pictured, in a dim and primitive way, the law of Christ.”
+We can say, for example, “The sacrifices pictured Christ,” and, “Israel pictured the ekklēsia,” and, “The Law of Moses pictured, in a dim and primitive way, God’s true righteous standards.”
 To look to the Old Testament to understand the New is the completely wrong procedure, and will inevitably lead to error.
 The prophets had the Old Testament, but Jesus said, “For most certainly I tell you that many prophets and righteous men desired to see the things which you see, and didn’t see them; and to hear the things which you hear, and didn’t hear them” (Matthew 13:17).

 To go back to the Law of Moses, to set it up as an example, to say we should be following it, to point to it as a model of God’s moral law or the standard of His righteousness is a repugnant disgrace to all lovers of grace.
-That law is not our law.
+That law is not for us.
 Speaking of the receiving of the Ten Commandments at Sinai, the writer of Hebrews specifically says, “For you have not come to a mountain that might be touched, and that burned with fire, and to blackness, darkness, storm, the sound of a trumpet, and the voice of words; which those who heard it begged that not one more word should be spoken to them….
 But you have come to Mount Zion, and to the city of the living God, the heavenly Jerusalem, and to innumerable multitudes of angels, to the general assembly and assembly of the firstborn who are enrolled in heaven, to God the Judge of all, to the spirits of just men made perfect, to Jesus, the mediator of a new covenant, and to the blood of sprinkling that speaks better than that of Abel” (Hebrews 12:18-19, 22-24).

 Hebrews 3:1-6 clearly shows the superiority of Jesus over Moses and the distinction between Moses’ house and Jesus’ house: